SaintLawrenceIslandYupik/dictionary/README.md

 The [code](code) directory contains the following files:
 * [code/html2xml.py](html2xml.py)

-This Python script requires the [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) Python library, which can be installed in a local virtual environment as follows:
+This Python script requires Python 3.7 or later and the [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) Python library, which can be installed in a local virtual environment as follows:

 ```
-python3 -m venv venv
+python3.7 -m venv venv
 source venv/bin/activate
 pip3 install beautifulsoup4
 deactivate